-During consideration of the FY2000 National Defense Authorization Act, the House Personnel Subcommittee accepted an amendment by Representative Sanchez to reverse the restrictions on privately funded abortions being performed at overseas military medical facilities.
+During consideration of the FY2000 National Defense Authorization Act, the House Personnel Subcommittee accepted an amendment by Representative Loretta Sanchez to reverse the restrictions on privately funded abortions being performed at overseas military medical facilities.
 Another amendment, by Representative Kuykendall, would have allowed Defense Department funding of abortions in cases of rape or incest.
 Upon consideration by the House Armed Services Committee, the Sanchez amendment was dropped and the Kuykendall amendment was further amended by Representative Buyer.
 As amended, the Kuykendall amendment would allow Defense Department funding of abortions in cases of forcible rape or incest provided that the rape or incest had been reported to a law enforcement agency.
 [Italics represent the Buyer changes.]
 Later efforts to reinstate the Sanchez language allowing for abortions at overseas military facilities when personal funds are used were rejected by both the House and the Senate.
 Ultimately, the Kuykendall amendment, as amended, was also deleted during conference consideration of the FY2000 National Defense Authorization Act, thereby leaving the law unchanged.

-(Although not specifically related to the above discussion of the military abortion issue, other language has been proposed that would have had an affect on the consideration of the abortion issue.
+Although not specifically related to the above discussion of the military abortion issue, other language has been proposed that would have had an effect on the consideration of the abortion issue.
 H.R.
 2436 included, in part, language modifying Title 10, United States Code.
-According to this language, any conduct violating certain provisions of the Uniform Code of Military Justice, by a person subject to the Uniform Code of Military Justice, that causes death or bodily injury to an unborn child who is in utero at the time the conduct takes place, would be guilty of a criminal offense.
-For example, if during an assault on a pregnant women, the unborn child were injured, such an injury would constitute a separate offense.
-Exceptions were included in cases of abortions, medical treatment of the woman, or conduct of the woman with regard to her unborn child.
+According to this language, any conduct violating certain provisions of the Uniform Code of Military Justice, by a person subject to the Uniform Code of Military Justice, that causes death or bodily injury to a fetus who is in utero at the time the conduct takes place, would be guilty of a criminal offense.
+For example, if during an assault on a pregnant women, the fetus were injured, such an injury would constitute a separate offense.
+Exceptions were included in cases of abortions, medical treatment of the woman, or conduct of the woman with regard to her fetus.
 On September 30, 1999, the House passed this language (254-172).
 The next day, it was received and read in the Senate.
 On February 23, 2000, the Senate Committee on Judiciary held hearings on a Senate companion bill, S. 1673.
-No further action was taken by the Senate, and the legislation failed to become law.
-More recent efforts to pass this legislation have not been successful.)
+No further action was then taken by the Senate, and the legislation failed to become law.
+(Similar language was considered in 2004; see "Unborn Victims of Violence Act 2004," below.)